hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Additional files the tests may need (for example, image files to upload) should be stored in the `misc_files` directory.
 These files will not be committed (unless they are markdown files, which they shouldn't be), and the current tests look in this folder for these files.
 This is also where test log files and test downloads are stored.

+Test objects should, if possible, be named `{user}-wixn`, where `x` is the letter identifier (usually the first letter of the object name, but can be chosen to be anything as long as it's consistent) and `n` is the number of the individual object (typically starting at 1 - 0 is reserved for behind-the-scenes objects).
+The `web_test_setup_cleanup.delete_by_type()` function assumes this naming pattern, although it takes an optional argument, `others`, which is a list of names of objects that do not fit this pattern.
+Despite this, objects should be named to follow the pattern unless there is a reason they cannot.

 Test files should perform actions on the page via page objects (see below).

 ## Page Objects